Your list is empty.

 Overview

 Gene Thorpe is an American singer and guitarist.
-Often regarded as one of the best singers, musicians, and entertainers in the Northern California music scene.
-He has been playing as a lead vocalist and instrumentalist since 1961 and has never stopped performing or learning songs, Pop Rock Country and everything in between.
+Often regarded as one of the most versatile singers, musicians, and entertainers in the Northern California music scene.
+He has been performing as a lead vocalist and instrumentalist since 1961 and has never stopped playing or learning songs, Pop Rock Country and everything in between.
 He has a number of performance choices.
 His current favorite choice is as a Solo entertainer with professionally recorded backing tracks that include strings, horns and backing vocals.
 Gene can also be booked with a trio or as a full four piece band including keyboards, bass and drums with all members singing.
 Give us a call sometime and we can talk.

 1 Review